 Each kamailio-proxy instance on the proxy nodes performs the probing individually for performance reasons.
 Each proxy holds its result in its cache to avoid central storage and replication of the probing results.
-Each proxy will send an SNMP trap if it detects a state change for a peering server, because proxies might be geographically distributed along with their load-balancers and can therefore experience different probing results.

 Each peering server is cross-checked against the hash table filled during outbound probing requests and is skipped by call routing logic, if a match is found.